Beginner rock guitar lessons for n00bs and rusty rockers

 The extreme low-end Bronze Series guitars feature a bolt-on neck and pretty low quality hardware.
 I have a Bronze series Mockingbird that doesn't stay in tune very well.
 I think if I changed out the tuners it would perform better, but as a first guitar for my daughter, it works alright.

 When the 80s hit, B.C.
 Rich introduced the Warlock, which was a big hit with hair metal bands.
 Most of the newer designs like the Beast, Warbeast and Wraith are played today by metal guitarists.
 In fact, Kerry King of Slayer plays a number of BC Rich guitars.
 He has worked extensively with B.C.
 Rich to create signature models of the V, the Beast V, the Metal Master (Warlock design).
-Check out all the current designs on the B.C.
+Check out all the designs on the Kerry King section of the B.C.
 Rich site.

 That's not to say the classic models aren't sought after.
 In fact, Kerry King mentions his first B.C.
 Rich was a late 70's Mockingbird.
 It's just that metal players tend to like the extreme designs - almost like the more radical the design, the better.
 Like it's an extension of their musicality…